Wisdomplexus-Logo

 Iris by Apixio

-Apixio Inc., an AI healthcare analytics company is bridging this gap with the introduction of its cognitive computing platform Iris.
+Apixio Inc., an AI healthcare analytics company, is bridging this gap with the introduction of its cognitive computing platform Iris.

-Iris uses doctor’s notes and records to derive insights from the same.
+Iris uses doctors’ notes and records to derive insights from the same.

-It works on the algorithms utilizing a combination of techniques like machine learning, tree traversal, and deep neural network technology.
+It works on algorithms utilizing a combination of techniques like machine learning, tree traversal, and deep neural network technology.

-Before the input is sent to the neural networks, a bit of game supportive feature is applied to it.
+Before the input is sent to the neural networks, a bit of game-supportive feature is applied to it.

 Both humans and computers are given extensive training for this cognitive computing tool.